-Once the client takes regulated advice fees will start to become payable so before either abridged of full advice is provided the firm must provide details of costs to the client.
+Once the client takes regulated advice fees will start to become payable so before either abridged or full advice is provided the firm must provide details of costs to the client.
+This is the Personal Charges Communication.

-- This must be in writing - It must detail the costs the client will pay for advice in pounds and pence - It must be personalised and distinguishable from letters sent to other clients.
+- This must be in writing - It must be personalised and distinguishable from letters sent to other clients